ddriese/new-tab/README.md

 5. Click **Load unpacked**
 6. Browse to and select the **new-tab-master** folder.

 You can now begin to use New Tab!
-Simply open a new tab and click the settings icon in the top right to add your site info.
+Simply open a new tab and click the settings icon in the top right to customize.

+## Settings

+## Weather

+By default, the weather conditions displayed will be based on your approximate location given your current IP address.
+You can override this and set a static location by entering both the latitude and longitude in the appropriate fields.

+Note that the weather widget requires you generate and enter an API key in the settings.
+You can sign up for an API key at https://darksky.net/dev/register.

+### Sites

-Note that the **Image** field for each site should contain the file name of screenshot you want to use for that site (e.g. reddit.jpg).
-Alternatively, you can link directly to an online image by pasting the entire image address in the field.
+Be sure not to leave a field empty when adding a new site.
+The **Image** field for each site should contain the file name of screenshot you want to use for that site (e.g. reddit.jpg).
+Alternatively, you can link directly to an online image by pasting the image location in the field.

-## Coming Soon
+## Enhancement Suggestions

-- [ ] More search engines
+Below are future enhancements that are under consideration:

-- [ ] Add up to 10 sites
+- [ ] Support for up to 10 sites
-- [ ] Light mode
+- [ ] Dynamic light/dark mode based on the time of day (enabled in settings)
+- [ ] Cycle through multiple search engines by pressing tab in the search box
 - [ ] Automagic screenshots based on URL entered in settings